jmfr236/uky-campus-expansion/README.md

-# UK Campus Expansion | Historic Parcel Acquisition
+# Experience the History and Expansion of UK Campus | University of Kentucky
 <!--a history of campus expansion-->
 <!-- TOC -->